wfhl/PromptAtrium/replit.md

 ## Overview

 PromptAtrium is a multi-user web application that serves as a central hub for managing, sharing, and refining AI prompts.
 It combines the structure of a library with the communal energy of a creative platform, allowing users to store, discover, rate, and collaborate on AI prompts.
-The application supports personal and shared prompt libraries, advanced metadata management, community features like ratings and favorites, and project/collection organization.
+The application supports personal and shared prompt libraries, advanced metadata management, community features like ratings and favorites, project/collection organization, and comprehensive NSFW content management.

 ## User Preferences